3D Design and Materials Practice catalogue: Collaboration with Seb Brown

 Here are a few screen shots of a film I’ve been working on recently about the Inn’s of Court in London.
 Currently trying to be a bit more experimental with moving-image, overlaying etc…

 Over the last year, I have been working with the hairdressing salon Fourth Floor in London and it’s new website.
 The idea behind their new updated website was simply just to show a short film to celebrate the style and background of the salon, whilst not necessarily focusing on the obvious subject of hairdressing.

 Working with North who have developed a very strong identity for Fourth Floor over many years of working together, the idea for the film was that some scenes would take place in and around the salon whilst others would be filmed in the city of where the products are originally made, in Padova, Italy.

 All the shots were filmed and directed by myself.
 Having started filming in late 2011, the final edited version is finally live online, which you can view here.
 The music in the background is specifically created for the film by Rob Bagshaw.

 I would really appreciate if you could take a look at the film.
 It’s quite a slow film but only a minute and 52 seconds long so try to hang on till the end if you can.
 Click here to be directed to the website.

-andthenhanlu asked: Not really a question - just saying that you have a wonderful blog~ ^^
+andthenhanlu said: Not really a question - just saying that you have a wonderful blog~ ^^

 Light Show: Hayward Gallery 30 January - 28 April 2013